More than one option

-Before deciding which procedure is right for you, check your contact of employment.
+Before deciding which procedure is right for you, check your contract of employment.
 Sequestration or signing a trust deed may have an impact on your job and your ability to contribute.

 The benefit of both processes is that you will be discharged from your debts.
 That means that the creditors cannot ask you for money towards the debts that were included in your bankruptcy, you stop paying your contribution and you are no longer subject to any restrictions.

 You won’t be discharged from any of the following debts however, and you will need to continue to pay these while bankrupt, or arrange to start paying them again at the end of your bankruptcy:

 - Liability incurred by fraud (including benefit fraud)

 - Student loans

 This is one of the first things we will work out.
 There are three tests we apply:

 - Have you got enough income each month to cover all your outgoings?
 If not, you might be cash-flow insolvent.

 - If all your assets were sold today, would there be enough money to pay off all your debts?
 If not, you may be absolutely insolvent.

 - What actions are your creditors taking against you?
 If they have raised a court action, and formally demanded money from you, you may be apparently insolvent.